 The central issue in this case is whether a domestic search warrant can compel American companies to produce data stored in servers outside the United States.

 The “Microsoft Ireland” case began in December 2013 when a district court judge in New York issued a warrant asking Microsoft to produce all emails and other private information associated with a certain account.
-Most of the user’s data happens to be stored in Ireland datacenter — one of many datacenters Microsoft maintains around the world to improve the speed of its network for foreign users.
-Microsoft produced account information kept on servers in the United States, but refused to produce any data stored on servers in Ireland, arguing the government’s warrant does not apply extraterritorially.
-Microsoft moved to vacate the warrant, but the district court found in favor of the government and ordered Microsoft to disclose the data held in Ireland.
-Microsoft appealed that decision to the U.S. Court of Appeals for the Second Circuit.
+Most of that data is in Ireland, however, stored in one of the many datacenters Microsoft maintains around to improve the speed of its network for foreign users.
+Microsoft produced basic account information kept on its servers in the United States, but refused to turn over any data stored on servers in Ireland, arguing the government’s warrant does not apply extraterritorially.
+In response, the district court held Microsoft in contempt.

-The Brennan Center, in conjunction with the Constitution Project, the Electronic Frontier Foundation, the American Civil Liberties Union, and O'Melveny & Myers LLP as pro bono counsel, filed an amicus brief in support of Microsoft Corporation, which cautions the Second Circuit against repeating two significant errors in the lower court’s reasoning.
-Both errors could have a powerful impact on the future of digital privacy, and therefore merit close consideration.
+Microsoft appealed to the Second Circuit and won in July 2016.
+The Brennan Center, in conjunction with the Constitution Project, the Electronic Frontier Foundation, the American Civil Liberties Union, and O'Melveny & Myers LLP as pro bono counsel, filed an amicus brief in support of Microsoft.

 As increasing amounts of personal data are stored digitally, questions of Fourth Amendment protections for digital data will become even more critical in assuring the future of digital privacy.
-The Brennan Center is therefore urging the Second Circuit to carefully evaluate the implications of relying on the lower court’s reasoning as it considers this case.
+The Brennan Center is therefore urging the Supreme Court to carefully evaluate the implications of relying on the government’s reasoning as it considers this case.